 As for naturalisation, it is quite a difficult subject.
 The 1920 law stated that naturalisation leads to the loss of Polish citizenship.
 This applies to women, without any exceptions.
 For men, we have something called the “military paradox”.
 With naturalisation, they would have lost their Polish citizenship.
 However, at the same time, the 1920 Polish citizenship law specified that if you are subject to the Polish military draft, you cannot lose Polish citizenship.
 Therefore, the law is contradictory - you can lose citizenship through naturalisation yet you cannot lose citizenship because of the draft.
 In reality, people that were born after 1901 were always considered able-bodied and thus liable to conscription.
 At first, the draft age was 50, then it was moved to 60, and then back to 50 again.
 Therefore, naturalisation had no impact whatsoever on those born after 1901.

 For people that were born at the end of the nineteenth century, we always have to calculate their eligibility for the draft.
-We also need to check the date they were naturalised and, if they lost citizenship, were their children adults or minors.
+We also need to check the date they were naturalised and, if they lost citizenship, whether their children adults or minors.

 It’s worth pointing out that naturalisation after 1951 wasn’t damning at all.
 Dual citizenship was allowed.
 All in all, we need to check this brief period between the start of service in the Free Polish Forces and 1951.
 In essence, we need to confirm that the ancestor didn’t serve in the British Army and naturalisation didn’t occur.